LVK-96/Vincit-assignment-2020/README.md

 ### Pre-requisites

 * Setup dev environments for both the frontend and backend.
-Refer to READMEs.
+Refer to the respective READMEs.

 ```bash
 cd backend